 - Contracting your back muscles, pause for a moment and then return to the start.

-Recommended reps and sets: Perform 15 reps with light weights in your first set and then increase the weight in your second and third sets, and do eight to 12 reps.
+Recommended reps and sets: Perform 15 reps with light weights in your first set, increase the weight in your second and third sets, and do eight to 12 reps.

 Set up: